proficomde/ansible-anwendertreffen-2021/ansible_terraform/README.md

 <!-- README.md file for ansible_terraform -->

-This Repository shows the code used for the Live-Demo for the presentation "Ansible and Terraform - a great match!" on the Ansible-Anwendertreffen 2021.
+This Repository shows the code used for the Live-Demo for the presentation "Ansible and Terraform - a great match!" at the Ansible-Anwendertreffen 2021.

 You can also find the presentation slides [here](./Ans_Anw_ans_tf_match.pdf).